iafonov/cosmonaut/README.md

 ### Advanced use cases

-As mentioned before routing system could be used as a first stage of the more smart & application specific routing system.
-Here is use case which demonstrates mounting a RESTful application to a route.
+As mentioned before routing system could be used as the first stage of the more smart & application specific routing system.
+Here is use case which demonstrates mounting a RESTful application to the route.

     mount("/patients/(:id)/(:action)", patients_controller);